-Ensuring that all children access high quality teaching and pupils are challenged in the work they are set

-Providing children with a curriculum that will support their academic progress and act early to intervene at the point need is identified

-Supporting children's wider development and wellbeing

-Ensuring high quality pastoral support for all pupils to enable engagement in learning Adopt a whole school approach in which all staff take responsibility for disadvantaged pupils' outcomes and raise expectations of what they can achieve
+- Ensuring that all children access high quality teaching and pupils are challenged in the work they are set. - Providing children with a strong curriculum that will support their academic progress. - Acting early to intervene where additional need is identified. - Supporting children's wider development and wellbeing. - Ensuring high quality pastoral support for all pupils to maximise engagement in learning.. - Adopting a whole school approach where all staff take responsibility for disadvantaged pupils' outcomes and have high expectations in terms of what they can achieve.

-Our strategy is also integral to wider school plans for education recovery following the COVID-19 pandemic and the more recent challenges with the cost of living.
-Our approach will be responsive to challenge and individual needs, rooted in robust diagnostic assessment, not assumptions about the impact of disadvantaged.
+Our strategy is also integral to wider school plans for educational recovery following the COVID-19 pandemic and the more recent challenges with the cost of living.
+Our approach will be responsive to challenge and individual needs, rooted in robust diagnostic assessment, not assumptions about the impact of disadvantage.